 Stock appreciation rights (or "SARs") allow a recipient to receive upon exercise an amount equal to the excess of the then fair market value at that time of the shares of Class A Stock with respect to which the SARs are being exercised over the initial value assigned to such SARs.
-This amount may be payable in cash, shares of Class A share of Class A Stock on the grant date.
+This amount may be payable in cash, shares of Class A Stock or a combination, as determined by the Compensation Committee.
+The initial value of SARs granted under the 2018 Plan is determined at the discretion of the Compensation Committee, but the initial value per share of Class A Stock covered by the SARs may not be less than the fair market value of a share of Class A Stock on the grant date.
 For this purpose, fair market value generally is based on the average of the high and low sale prices of the Class A Stock on the NYSE on the grant date of the SAR.

 SARs may be granted in tandem with stock options or independently.
 The Compensation Committee will establish the time period within which SARs must be exercised, but this period cannot exceed ten years from the grant date of the SARs.
 SARs granted in tandem with stock options must have the same term as the options to which they relate.
 SARs may expire before the end of the exercise period if the recipient's service with the Company and its subsidiaries ends.
 SARs will be exercisable at such time or times and subject to such restrictions as determined by the Compensation Committee.
-However, SARs granted in tandem with stock options may be exercised only with respect to the shares of Class A Stock for which their related stock options are then exercisable.
+However, SARs granted in tandem with stock options are then exercisable.
 The exercise of either options or SARs that are granted in tandem will result in the termination of the other to the extent of the number of shares of Class A Stock with respect to which such options or SARs are exercised.